Push-forwards of Chow groups of smooth ample divisors: Abel-Jacobi maps on

 \subsection{General Abel-Jacobi maps}

-Suppose $X$ is a smooth quasi projective variety defined over the complex numbers.
+Suppose $X$ is a smooth quasi-projective variety defined over the complex numbers.
 Let $X\subset \overline{X}$ be a smooth compactification of $X$.
 Let MHS denote the category of $\QQ$-mixed Hodge structures.
-There is the Abel-Jacobi map:
+There is an Abel-Jacobi map:

 We are interested in the Abel-Jacobi map restricted to the image:

 The conjectured equality

 is a consequence of the Hodge conjecture.
 In fact, we have: